 I never understood

-why the plums were in
+why the plums were inthe icebox.
+Although

 I like to think